©

 Frequently asked questions

 Where is the Route Jacques Cœur located?
-Which members make it up?
+Which members make up the Route?
 Are there any cycle routes linking the members of the Route?
 Find out the answers to the most frequently asked questions below.

 • Who are the members of the Route Jacques Cœur?

-The Route Jacques Cœur is made up of 21 must-see members of the local heritage:
+The Route Jacques Cœur is made up of 18 key local heritage sites:

-• 4 emblematic sites: Noirlac Abbey (Conseil Départemental du Cher), Jean Linard Cathedral, Galerie Capazza and Palais Jacques Cœur (Centre des Monuments Nationaux),
+• 4 emblematic sites: Noirlac Abbey, Jean Linard Cathedral, Galerie Capazza and Palais Jacques Cœur,

 • 7 towns and villages: Argent-sur-Sauldre, Aubigny-sur-Nère, Bourges, Dun-sur-Auron, Mehun-sur-Yèvre, Saint-Amand-Montrond and Sancerre.

-Details of all members can be found on the dedicated page.
+Details of all the members can be found on the dedicated page.

 • How long has the Route Jacques Cœur been in existence?